0xProject/0x-monorepo/packages/web3-wrapper/README.md

 @0xproject/web3-wrapper
 ------

-Wrapped version of web3 with nicer interface to be used across 0x projects and packages
+Wrapped version of web3 with a nicer interface that is used across 0x projects and packages

 ## Installation